matiioj/matiioj/README.md

 ## Some facts about me

-* I am working as a service technician at my former school, almost for an entire year.
+* I work as a service technician since April of 2022.
 * I'm currently learning full-stack technologies on a bootcamp.
 * How to reach me: @matiioj on every social. matiiojj@gmail.com via email.